|Country:||United States of America (USA)|

 Saaz (US) Hop Substitutions

 If the Saaz (US) hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Saaz (US) substitutions.

-Is Saaz (US) available as Cryo/Lupulin powder?
+Is Saaz (US) available in lupulin powder?

 If you see an error in our data, please let us know!

 We are not affiliated with any hop manufacturer.
 All copyrights and data are provided by their respective owners.